Ai Yori Aoshi: Video games

 KID Corp. published a PlayStation 2 video game based on the series in 2003, and was released in English for Windows PCs by Hirameki International.
-That game was re-released in 2005 by SUCCESS Corporation with bonus footage and mini-games.
+That game was re-released in 2005 by Success Corporation with bonus footage and mini-games.

 Reception

 Ai Yori Aoshi did well with its English manga release, with book one ranking number 45 on the top 50 Manga's sold of that month.
-With an estimated 3,329 books sold, the series peaked at number 18 of 100 with Volume 6 but soon fell out of the top 100 list for the other releases.
-The last volume ended at number 66 out of 100 on the sales list.
+With an estimated 3,329 books sold, the series peaked at number 18 of 100 with the sixth volume.

-As for reviews the manga has been described as "fun to read" and a "good solid romance story".
-Adam Beck of Advanced media Network anime pointed out however that some volumes lack dialogue but a good dialogue translation was done by tokyopop.
+The manga has been described as "fun to read" and a "good solid romance story".
+Adam Beck of Advanced media Network anime pointed out, however, that some volumes lack dialogue but a good dialogue translation done by Tokyopop.

-The first anime season had mixed reviews from people.

-It has also been described however as a "split personality" anime as half of it wants to be a serious, dramatic romance with a dash of comedy and the other half wants to be a One Guy/Lots of Girls slapstick harem show.
-Despite that the anime has been labeled as "stunning" with its artwork and the theme music got a good review.
+Christi from THEM Anime Reviews commented that anime adaptation has a "split personality", since on the one hand, "it wants to be a serious, dramatic romance with a dash of comedy", and on the other hand, "[it] wants to be a "One Guy/Lots of Girls slapstick harem show".
+Despite that, the anime was labeled as "stunning" with its artwork, and the theme music got a good review.